 Then came the time to compare the brute-force (Fortran) and KDtree-based (Python / NumPy / SciPy) versions.
 Bob chose a large representative test case:

 - 18 thousand perforations

 The brute-force version ran in 6 hours and 30 minutes.
 And the Kdtree-based one?
-4 minutes only, almost a 100 times faster, with discrepancies at the level of zero-machine.
+4 minutes only, almost a 100 times faster, with discrepancies in the result only at the level of machine precision.

 What really happened here?
 Well, Projector‘s main operation involves searching for points in a 3D pointcloud.
 The Fortran version did this by looking in the pointcloud array, a search which has a \(O(n)\) complexity.
 A KDTree is a data structure designed for this type of search, with a complexity of \(O(log(n))\).
 And when your \(n\) is 1 billion, algorithms matter more than language performance.

-A quote from an influential software engineer shows this issue is present is all high-level vs low-level debates :
+A quote from an influential software engineer shows this issue is present in many high-level vs low-level debates:

 “Programmers working with high-level languages achieve better productivity and quality than those working with lower-level languages.
 Languages such as C++, Java, Smalltalk, and Visual Basic have been credited with improving productivity, reliability, simplicity, and comprehensibility by factors of 5 to 15 over low-level languages such as assembly and C (Brooks 1987, Jones 1998, Boehm 2000).
 You save time when you don’t need to have an awards ceremony every time a C statement does what it’s supposed to.” ― Steve McConnell, Code Complete.